ashleykleynhans/pelican/content/2023/07/getting-started-with-runpod-serverless.md

 They offer various different types of services, including:

 * Dedicated and On-Demand GPU Instances.
-* Serverless GPU Hosting.
+* Serverless GPU and CPU Hosting.
 * AI API Endpoints.

-This post focuses on their Serverless GPU hosting which can be used to scale your application to hundreds of users.
+This post focuses on their Serverless hosting which can be used to scale your application to hundreds of users.

 ## Serverless Key Concepts

-There are three main concepts:
+There are four main concepts:

 * Serverless Handler
 * Templates
 * Endpoints
+* Worker Types (Flex and Active)

 ### Serverless Handler

-This is a critical component for your application to function correctly within RunPod Serverless.
-You need to import the `runpod` Python module, and also ensure that you are using Python version 3.10.x because the latest RunPod module is not compatible with Python versions prior to version 3.10.x.
+This is a critical component for your application to function correctly within Runpod Serverless.
+You need to import the `runpod` Python module, and also ensure that you are using Python version 3.10.x because the latest Runpod module is not compatible with Python versions prior to version 3.10.x.

-The Serverless handler is usually implemented in a file called `rp_handler.py` (RunPod Handler) and looks something like the example code below that will take a `name` as input and then send a greeting back.
+The Serverless handler is usually implemented in a file called `rp_handler.py` (Runpod Handler) and looks something like the example code below that will take a `name` as input and then send a greeting back.